muehlefeldt/unity-machine-learning/docs/run-log.md

 * Build rerun of 1133 again.
 Now 40 areas with prefab.
 * Check runtime and reward.
 * 1000 sec less needed.
+* Maybe mainly an issue of RAM usage?
+Who knows.

 ## 1137
 * Now 60 areas.
 Rest unchanged.
+* We now seem to hit the CPU limit.
 * Check runtime and reward.

+## 1138
+* Rerun but without tensorboard.

 * Next: Introduce the decoy.
 * Think about the staged process again!